What Does Fabric Denier Mean?

 How is Denier Count Measured?

-The denier count in fabrics is measured by weighing 9,000 meters of a thread or fiber.
-If the fiber weighs one gram, its denier count is one.
-If it weighs 10 grams, the denier count is 10.
-This measurement standard was developed using silk as a benchmark, as 9,000 meters of silk weighs precisely one gram.
+The denier count in fabric is calculated by weighing 9,000 meters of a thread or fiber.
+If the fiber weighs one gram, it is classified as 1 denier.
+If it weighs 10 grams, the material is considered 10 denier.
+This textile measurement system was originally based on silk, where 9,000 meters of silk fiber traditionally weighed one gram.

 Denier Count Comparison: High Denier vs. Low Denier Fabrics